ksdavidc/digitalgardenforJrCoders/src/site/notes/Project Prep/2023 Spring Showcase/2023 Crosswinds (Gale)/Crosswinds Tutorial with overview.md

 ## Step Back, Take a Breath.

 You've come a long way.
+Take a break.
+When you are ready, move on to [[Project Prep/2023 Spring Showcase/2023 Crosswinds (Gale)/Crosswinds - Making Dots\| step 2, making the dots]].

+---

+## Footnotes

 [^1]: Here's a hint: the current player is different.